randolfResurreccion/Omni-Foods/README.md

 One-page webpage containing information provided by Omnifood, with simple navigation.

 #Content:
-provided by Omnifoodin form of a text document and a couple of images.
+provided by Omnifood in form of a text document and a couple of images.

 #Navigation:
 Also provided by Omnifood in a text document.